 Almost nothing in troubleshooting starts or finishes without reproduction.
 Miss this point and you could spend days searching for what you could have targeted in the first hour.

-Think about what reproduction actually proves.
 If you can trigger the issue deliberately, you know the conditions that cause it.
 You understand not just that something broke, but why it breaks.
 Without that understanding, you’re guessing about the problem and about whether your fix actually works.

-Consider the typical pattern: users report intermittent login failures, you check logs, see authentication errors, and update session configuration.
+Consider the typical pattern: users report intermittent login failures, you check logs, see authentication errors, and update the session configuration.
 The errors stop.
 Did you fix it?
 Maybe the config helped, maybe the issue stopped on its own, maybe it’s happening less frequently but you’re not seeing it.
 You have no way to know, which means the next time it happens you start from zero again.

 How to Reproduce